-It is important to maintain confidentiality surrounding the student's academic performance and progress in the medical school program.
-The following individuals have knowledge of the student's status and/or are informed, when appropriate, to facilitate the student's successful progress:
+SPC maintains strict confidentiality surrounding students' academic performance and progress in the medical school program.
+The following individuals have knowledge of the student's status and/or are informed when appropriate to facilitate the student's successful progress:

-- SPC chair and faculty members - Academic and regional affairs deans and staff who serve as ex officio members of the SPC - Student's college mentor, who is informed of any action taken by the SPC regarding one of the mentor's students - Academic, rural, and regional affairs staff who schedule appointments with deans, schedule students in courses and clerkships, write letters of good standing, maintain the academic files, etc. - Block, thread, and clinical skills directors/leads or designees who present or provide information at the SPC's end-of-term meetings and need to manage remediation plans related to the Foundations curriculum - Clerkship directors or designees who present or provide information on student difficulty in their clerkship and need to manage remediation plans related to the clinical curriculum - Academic faculty of affiliated degree programs (e.g., MSTP) - Anyone with legitimate need to know as defined by the federal Family Educational Rights and Privacy Act (FERPA).
+- SPC chair and SPC members - Academic and regional affairs deans and staff who serve as ex officio members of SPC - The student's college mentor.
+College mentors are informed of any action taken by SPC regarding one of their students - Academic, rural, and regional affairs staff who schedule appointments with deans, schedule students in courses and clerkships, write letters of good standing, maintain the academic files, etc. - Block, thread, course, and clerkship directors (or designees) who present or provide information to SPC about students having difficulty in their curricular component, and who need to manage remediation plans - Academic faculty of affiliated degree programs (e.g., Medical Scientist Training Program) - Director of Academic Support - Anyone with legitimate need to know as defined by the federal Family Educational Rights and Privacy Act (FERPA).